 The political situation in Western Asia was further changed by later waves of Turkish migration.
 In particular, the arrival of the Seljuk Turks in the 10th century.
 Previously a minor ruling clan from Transoxania, they had recently converted to Islam and migrated into Iran to seek their fortune.
-In the two decades following their arrival they conquered Iran, Iraq and the Near East.
-The Seljuks and their followers were from the Sunni Islamic tradition which brought them into conflict in Palestine and Syria with the Shi’ite Fatimids.
+They conquered Iran, Iraq, and the Near East in the two decades following their arrival.
+The Seljuks and their followers were from the Sunni Islamic tradition, bringing them into conflict in Palestine and Syria with the Shi’ite Fatimids.

 The Papacy in the 11th Century

 The papacy had declined in power and influence to little more than a localized bishopric by the start of the 11th century.
 But in the period from the 1050s until the 1080s; under the influence of the Gregorian Reform movement, it became increasingly assertive.
 Conflict with eastern Christians resulted from the doctrine of papal supremacy.
 The Eastern church viewed the pope as only one of the five patriarchs of the Church, alongside the Patriarchates of Alexandria; Antioch; Constantinople, and Jerusalem.
 In 1054 differences in custom; creed; and practice spurred Pope Leo IX to send a delegation to the Patriarch of Constantinople, which ended in mutual ex-communication and an East-West Schism.

 Historical Reasons for the Crusades